-LPFA funds are allocated throughout the state with the majority of the funds going to the population zones of New Orleans and Baton Rouge.
-Estimates of the geographic distribution of LPFA funds are illustrated in Figure 7.
-New Orleans, a labor market with 9 parishes and with a population of almost 30 percent of the state, received approximately 39 percent of LPFA funds from 1974 to 2013.
-Baton Rouge, a labor market area defined with 10 parishes, has about 19 percent of the state's population and received about 23 percent of the LPFA funding for capital projects.
-Shreveport-Bossier, a labor market area in the northwestern part of the state and with 10 parishes included, has about 12 percent of the state's population and about 9 percent of the LPFA bond projects.
-LPFA projects are located throughout the state though there is a relative concentration of funding in the New Orleans and Baton Rouge areas with just over 60 percent of all LPFA bond issuances, but noting that these two regional labor markets have just about 48 percent of the state's population.
+LPFA funds are allocated throughout the state with the majority of the funds going to the population zones of New Orleans, Baton Rouge, and Shreveport-Bossier.
+The geographic distribution of LPFA funds is illustrated in Figure 6.
+New Orleans, a labor market with nine parishes and with a population of almost 30 percent of the state, received approximately 34 percent of LPFA funds from 1974 to 2008.
+Baton Rouge, a labor market area defined with 10 parishes, has about 19 percent of the state's population and received about 19 percent of the LPFA funding for capital projects.
+Shreveport-Bossier, a labor market area in the northwestern part of the state and with 10 parishes included, has about 13 percent of the state's population about 5.5 percent of the LPFA bond projects.
+The largest category of LPFA funding was in multiple parish projects - this category received over 36 percent of all LPFA bond issuances.
+LPFA projects are located throughout the state, although there is a relative concentration of funding in the New Orleans and Baton Rouge areas.